swmcc/swmcc/README.md

 - 💞️ I love my 🐶 Maggie and 👨‍🌾✂️🌳 .
 I ❤️ and 💔 🏌️‍♂️ at the same time.
 - 🏠 My actual [home page](https://swm.cc) on the interwebs.
 - 🏗 I’m currently building lots of things.
 Some public, some not.
-- 💼 You can see what I intend to do and work on by going to my [GitHub Project](https://github.com/users/swmcc/projects/6).

 ## 📕 Latest Articles